ncatlab/nlab-content/pages/8223.md

 * * * (tellingly.shaped) if the hom-set Mor(SimpGph.IsometricEmbeddings($T_{\mathrm{elling}}$,G$))$ is non-empty, then $T_{\mathrm{elling}}$ and $G$ are elementarily-equivalent.

-Intuitively: _if_ we can prove that the graph $G$ has at least one $T_{\mathrm{elling}}$ly-shaped generalized point, where the shape coming from regular monos would not be sufficientt for the logical applications, _then_ we know it to be in the equivalence class we are interested in.
+Intuitively: if we can prove that the graph $G$ has at least one $T_{\mathrm{elling}}$ly-shaped [[generalized element]], then we know it to be in the equivalence class we are interested in.
+And it would not be enough for the logical application if the generalized element was "shaped" by the wide subcategory of regular monos, while it is sufficient if it is shaped by the wide subcategory having only the isometric regular monos.
-This is one more example of the well-known principle of characterizing some property (here: _being elementarily equivalent_) by the existence of at least one good morphism in an suitable category.
+This an example of the method of characterizing a property (here: _being elementarily equivalent_) by the existence of at least one good morphism in an suitable category.

-(There are versions of this for the full subcategory $\mathsf{SimpGph}_{<\omega}$ of finte graphs, in which of course, elementary equivalence is the same as isomorphism and thus is often weakened to equivalence up to some [[quantifier-rank]].)
+(There are versions of this method for the full subcategory of $SimpGph$ which contains only the _finite_ graphs.
+There, of course, elementary equivalence is the same as isomorphism and thus is often weakened to equivalence up to some [[quantifier-rank]], and the $T_{\mathrm{elling}$ly shaped representative graph is itself finite.)

-The reason for the importance of isometric regular monos for the implication (tellingly.shaped) is the use of [[Gaifman normal forms]] (GNF) of first-order formulas in its proof.
+The reason for the importance of _isometric_ regular monos for the implication (tellingly.shaped) is the use of [[Gaifman normal forms]] (GNF) of first-order formulas in its proof.
 Roughly speaking, isometric regular monos are guaranteed to respect a GNF, while moving along regular monos, let alone monos, may invalidate a GNF.

- To sum up,

-* while [[isometric regular monos]] have several uses, they should not only be _used_ but also be _reflected on_, in terms of their mapping properties.
+While [[isometric regular monos]] have several uses, they should not only be _used_ but also be _reflected on_, in terms of their mapping properties.
 Category theory provides the tools for this.

+#### Structure of the analysis of the wide subcategories

+We structure the investigation as follows

+* first, we list some evident properties of the wide subcategories

+* second, we systematically go through all the properties of $SimpGph$ given in the general sections of [[category of simple graphs]] and document what they imply for the wide subcategories

+* third, we investigate more specialized questions, in the direction of [[model theory]]

 ##### Evident properties of the wide subcategories